imkarin/bloktech/README.md

 ```

 You can now go to http://localhost:3000/ in your browser and view the app.
 Enjoy!
+If you want to switch between different users, go to the /login page.

 ## Database 📂
 To understand the code better, it's useful to know how the database is structured.